eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 ![](./images/remotevs/removeConnection.png)

-In this procedure you removed the Codewind and Keycloak services from your cloud platform, and you also removed the linkage to it from your IDE.
+In this procedure, you removed the Codewind and Keycloak services from your cloud platform, and you also removed the linkage to it from your IDE.